kuiperzone/AvantGarde/README.md

 ## Features ##

 * Avant Garde is a standalone application rather than an extension for an IDE.
-This means that is IDE agnostic.
+Set its main window to stay-on-top, and it will update the moment you save your files from your IDE.

 * It provides a read-only view of your Avalonia project, watching for file changes.
 Previews are updated the moment you save changes from your IDE.